 Just don’t choose something too self-explanatory.
 For example, “Katie’s Writing Business” didn’t quite cut the mustard when I was trying to come up with my bad boy.

 Develop a consistent and distinctive brand handwriting.

 I’m talking about how your brand looks in its promotional materials: its colour palette, the typography used, font size and all that saucy visual stuff.Your brand handwriting is how you distinguish and define yourself to create an impactful brand identity.
 Click To Tweet

-It all has to fit together seamlessly, be consistent across all your advertising channels and look generally kick-ass to be considered successful.
+It all has to fit together seamlessly, be consistent across all your advertising channels (like your blog, website and social media pages) and look generally kick-ass to be considered successful.

 It’s all about promoting a desired image and values through your visuals to create the ultimate statement amongst your consumers and/or clients.